isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 </tbody>
 </table>

-If you are still facing name mismatch errors, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> or call the SafeTravel Enquiries helpline at +65 6812 5555.
+If you are still facing name mismatch errors, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a>.

 #### 6. Why are only SMART Health Cards by certain issuers accepted?